-Possessions (each): Expert plate mail (Enc 3), +1 spiked chain, potion of cure moderate wounds, keys to area 2-6 and the chest in it.
+Possessions: masterwork half-plate, +1 spiked chain, potion of cure moderate wounds, keys to area 2-6 and the chest in it.

-Area 2-5 - Conscript Quarters
+Area 2-5 - Conscript Quarters (EL 6): Read or paraphrase the following:

 Compared to the previous one, these quarters are better furnished and more comfortable.
 They can accommodate four warriors.

 More experienced career soldiers are given better quarters by Felak-Ruhad.
 Four veteran warriors are here, enjoying the better life and bullying other soldiers into making their lives even more comfortable.
 On the battlefield, however, they are formidable.